YazdanSalimi/simind-pipeline/README.md

 `prepare-simulation.py` isn't meant to be imported — it's a **copy, edit the config block at the top, run** tool.
 Copy it into your working directory and edit the paths/settings for your own patients/scanners/isotopes.
+Please check the scanner description and charastristics before running.

 ## Quickstart